-The NASA Earth Science Education Collaborative (NESEC) is building pathways between NASA’s Earth STEM assets to large, diverse audiences in order to enhance K-12 teaching and learning, and opportunities for lifelong learners.
-STEM assets include subject matter experts, science and engineering content, and authentic STEM experiences.
+The NASA Earth Science Education Collaborative (NESEC) is building pathways between NASA’s Earth STEM assets to large, diverse audiences in order to enhance K-12 teaching and learning, and to provide opportunities for lifelong learners.
+STEM assets include subject matter experts, science content, and authentic STEM experiences.

 What does your team hope to achieve?

-NESEC is enabling STEM education by creating engaging, meaningful, and authentic STEM experiences and resources that are based on NASA Earth science, suitable for a wide range of learners, and delivered broadly through strategic partnerships.
-Our interrelated activities include:
+NESEC is enhancing STEM teaching and learning by creating engaging, meaningful, and authentic STEM experiences and resources that 1) are based on NASA Earth science; 2) are tailored to specific audiences based on their needs; 3) as a whole, reach diverse learners throughout their lifetimes; and that are 4) delivered broadly through strategic partnerships.